bytting/SampleRegistration/README.md

 If there is a file called sample-types.txt under the config folder, this file will be used as a suggestion database for the sample type field.
 The sample-types.txt file should have one sample type per line.

+If there is a file called units.txt under the config folder, this file will be used as a suggestion database for the unit field.
+The units.txt file should have one unit per line.